hallo-alex/Voice-Controlled-LLM-Assistant/README.md

 * Build and upload
 * If not reset, press the reset button.
 In Serial Monitor you can also send `r` to reset the device (assuming it is already booted)

+## 📟 Firmware alternative build process
+Or simply use VSCode with PlatformIO extension instead of cloning this to a wrong location that does not exist under cool OSes and managing all dependencies by hand.
+The [platformio.ini](platformio.ini) file should have all the necessary settings and deps.

+Step for changing your cedentials.h remains.

+Current Status: compiles - I don't have any HW to test it

 ## 🧩 Hardware

 <p float="left">